dalance/svlint/MANUAL.md

 `resetall
 /* This FILE is `__FILE__ */
 /* This LINE is `__LINE__ */
+// This directive is commented `celldefine module testmodule(); //Those directives are also commented `ifdef FOO Foo `else Bar `endif endmodule
 `include "testcases/syntaxrules/pass/blocking_assignment_in_always_ff.sv"
 `define FOO 5
 `ifdef FOO